ibexa/documentation-developer/docs/guide/personalization/enabling_personalization.md

 | `included_item_types`             | A list of alphanumerical identifiers of item types on which the tracking script is shown. |
 | `random_item_types`               | A list of alphanumerical identifiers of item types that are returned when the response from the server contains no content. |

 You can use an alphanumeric content identifier `remoteId` instead of a numeric `id`.
-To enable it, add the following code to the configuration file:
+To enable it, add the following configuration:

 ```yaml
 ibexa: